Andy-0x0/SnowCat/README.md

 ## User Guide
 1. Create a `config_folder` so that it is at the same level as `src`.
-2. Create a `.env` file, make sure to set the following two environment values.
+2. Create a `.env.user_config` file, make sure to set the following two environment values.
    ```.env
    UIUC_USERNAME=xxxxxxx
    UIUC_PASSWORD=xxxxxxx